PranY/audio_deep_learning/README.md

     - Docker container

 ## Instructions:
-Once you clone, you need to run the below commands in order:
+Once you clone, you need to train on your data using full_train.py and then run the below commands in order:

 `$ docker build -t audio_deep_learning:latest .`